cltnis/REMIX-FILES/README.md

 # REMIX-FILES
 all of Remix's LEAKED files (ch2 remix project)

-Remix-main.zip is full source Remix gameserver (will compike and upload here soon)
+Remix-main.zip is full source Remix gameserver (will compile and upload here soon)

 Remix-Redirect.zip is the redirect/auth for Remix (will compile and upload here soon)